 The University’s parking guidelines and regulations are available on the web pages and the Terms and Conditions and signage is clearly displayed in each car park.
 It is therefore expected that all drivers are aware of the regulations before they park on campus.
 An infringement of the regulations is taken seriously because of the potential impact on those who are eligible to park on site.
-Therefore a penalty notice is issued straightaway.
-If you are applying for a parking permit without having a current valid permit, you should use the pay and display car parks before you receive your new permit.
+Therefore a penalty notice may be issued straightaway.
+Whilst you are applying for a parking permit but do not yet have approval to park, you should use the pay and display car parks.

-Staff don’t have to apply for an annual permit.
-There is the option to use the pay and display car parks; this may work out as a cheaper option.
+Non-payroll staff don’t have to pay for a full year.
+There is an option to pay monthly or you may use the pay and display car parks.